Every vacation has to start somewhere, and for most people visiting the country, it begins at one of Costa Rica’s airports.

 - Westjet (SJO, LIR)

-Airlines usually offer more frequent flights to Costa Rica during the dry season, which correspond with the busiest months for international tourism.
+Airlines usually offer more frequent flights to Costa Rica during the dry season, which corresponds with the busiest months for international tourism.

 Which airlines fly within Costa Rica?